jelhub/scimgateway/README.md

 	npm install scimgateway --prefix C:\CA\npm

+Please ignore any error messages related to module soap installation of optional dependency 'ursa' that also includes 'node-gyp' (misc. prerequisites must manually be installed) unless soap WSSecurityCert functionality is needed in your custom plugin code.
+We may also add argument "--no-optional" to avoid these messages.

 We now have **C:\\CA\\npm\\node\_modules\\scimgateway** and this will be `<package-root>`

-Using --prefix (the "global" way) to get dependencies under the scimgateway package
+Using --prefix ("the global way") to get dependencies under the scimgateway package

 If internet connection is blocked, we could install on another machine and copy the npm folder.